How to legally protect a business idea

 Trademarks, like copyrights, are automatically applied and protect your unique brand identifiers from being used by scammers or competition.

 Again, we do recommend you officially register your business trademarks if you want the best protection for your business ideas.
-Registering your business trademarks allows you the right to take legal action against anyone infringing on your IP and using it for themselves.
+Registering your business trademarks grants you the right to take legal action against anyone infringing on your IP and using it for themselves.

-Patents
+3. Patents

-Patents protect inventions that may or may not yet exist, and therefore help protect ideas and concepts vs. creations like copyrights and trademarks.
+Patents protect inventions that may or may not yet exist, and therefore help protect ideas and concepts vs. existing creations like copyrights and trademarks.

 Unlike the former types of intellectual property rights, patents aren’t automatically applied to inventions and require registration with the United States Patent and Trademark Office.